Business, Economics and Travel & Tourism

 GCSE Business (Eduqas)

 We offer the Eduqas GCSE in Business, which is a 100% exam at the end of Year 11 with no coursework.
 Students will learn 6 topic areas: Business Activity; Marketing; Finance; Operations; Human Resources; and External Influences on Business.
-We support students with real-world examples and opportunities to develop their subject specialist vocabulary to succeed on the course.
-Our students will develop the ability to analyse a range of different business contexts and scenarios as well as develop their ability to make informed final decisions for a business. https://www.eduqas.co.uk/qualifications/business-gcse/#tab_keydocuments
+We support students with real-world examples and opportunities to develop their subject-specialist vocabulary to succeed in the course.
+Our students will develop the ability to analyse a range of different business contexts and scenarios as well as develop their ability to make informed final decisions for a business.
+GCSE Business - Eduqas

 Summary Curriculum Plans